 In May, seventeen “selectees” joined the company but lived with Headquarters Company.
 Their basic training was condensed down to six weeks under the direction of Sgts.
 Nelson, Hyatt, Goodrich, and Paine.
 The sergeants lived with them and dealt with all their problems or directed them to someone who could help them.
 They supervised the selectees’ calisthenics and drill, besides holding classes in all the different subjects they needed to be trained as tank battalion members.

-Members of the battalion who were married or over the age of 29 were given the opportunity to resign from federal service.
+Members of the battalion who were married with dependents or 29 years old or older were given the opportunity to resign from federal service.
 His wife and children had moved to Washington State to be with him.
 His son, Don, recalled the event: “I’ll always remember when they left.
 They had been out training when the tanks rolled through town.
 My dad threw out a note for my mom that she should come out and pick him up.”
 A friend picked up the note and gave it to his mom.
 That night, he remembered the scene in their kitchen.
 “I remember him telling us that he had to go.
 It was a sad time.”